cloudnative-pg/cloudnative-pg/docs/src/storage.md

 Kubernetes has an API allowing [expanding PVCs](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims) that is enabled by default but needs to be supported by the underlying `StorageClass`.

-To check if a certain `StorageClass` support volume expansion you can read the `allowVolumeExpansion` field for your storage class:
+To check if a certain `StorageClass` supports volume expansion you can read the `allowVolumeExpansion` field for your storage class:

 ```